jaymcor/jaymcor.github.io/notes/matrix_quickstart.md

 the form of Beeper, and a matrix user address, which is `@you:beeper.com`.
 This user address can be invited into any matrix chat room, and it just works.
 So you can use Beeper as both your client and your user address.

+#### Spaces

+A space is just a collection of rooms for an organization--familiar idea.
+If you invite someone to a space, they will see all the rooms in the space, which they can join as needed.
+Note: they don't automatically join all the rooms.

 #### Why so many choices?